thejensen/javascript_github-search/README.md

 * gulp serve

-_(If you happen to have a github API key go into the empty .env file and add...)_
+_(After the app is running and you happen to have a github API key go into the empty .env file and add...)_

 * exports.apiKey = "YOUR-API-KEY";
 * Save the file